Marjorieccc/CSS-SASS-Snippets/blog-preview-card-main/README.md

 ### Acknowledge

-Developed by Marjorie Cheung
+Developed by Marjorie Cheung.

-This is a solution to the [Design preview for the QR code component coding challenge]().
+This is a solution to the [Blog Preview Card](https://www.frontendmentor.io/solutions/responsive-blog-preview-card-using-local-font-qrhmHfWtfs) under [Frontend Mentor](https://www.frontendmentor.io/).